eliasramirez110/unit3groupProjectBackend/README.md

 4. The user should be able to place an order.

+## STRECH GOALS
+1. The admin user should be able to manage products
+2. The admin user should be able to mark orders from all users as shipped.
+3. Use a 3rd party API like Stripe to process payments

 ## The technologies we will be using are:

 - Javascript